MaheshJayasankar/MaterialFancyButtons/README.md

 ### FAQ

 **How to add new fonts ?**
 Just Paste your font inside `resources/rawfile` folder of the application.
 E.g. If the application runs through the default entry module, this directory will be `entry/src/main/resources/rawfile`.
 Use the xml tags `fancy:fontText` and `fancy:fontIcon` or corresponding Java functions `setCustomTextFont` and `setIconFont`.
+Refer to "Custom Font" section of this readme for an example.

 ## Future Work
 All contributions are welcome.
 Some of the currently missing features are: